 And that’s what you’ll garner from his graduation.
 You’ll learn of his academic excellence, his achievements.
 You’ll learn who he is—on paper.

 What you don’t know is the person he’s become, the person he is.
 What you don’t know is that school didn’t come easy to him.
 That he had to work his ass off until midnight after seven hours of school and two hours of baseball practice to get shit done.
 To get to this school.
 What you don’t know is that he’s amassed more friends than there are days in the year.
 That people absolutely adore him, cling to him.
 And that he loves them right back, fiercely and intensely.
 What you don’t know is that he had to take his finals this year hours after finding out our grandpa has terminal cancer.
 That he aced them anyway.
-What you don’t know is that he’s seen me through the throes of depression.
-That he’s spent days and nights on the phone with me making sure that I’m okay, that I’m here.
-What you don’t know is that he is the reason I’m still breathing.
-That he’s kept me alive.
+What you don’t know is that he’s seen me through every hell I’ve ever had to endure.
+That he’s spent days and nights on the phone with me making sure that I’m okay.
+That he’s my best friend.
 That he’s my favorite person.

 In the four years he spent at Marquette, he studied abroad in Barcelona, accepted a prestigious job offer, graduated with a double major.
 And I’m damn proud.
 In the four years Taylor spent at Marquette, he’s become the most beautiful person I know.
 And that—that is what I’m really proud of.